howtographql/howtographql/content/backend/graphql-node-typescript/9-subscriptions.md

 1. First, you declare a TypeScript `type PubSubChannels`, you'll later use that to define your type-safe events.
 1. Then, create an instanceo of `PubSub` and combine it with the type-safe events wrapper to form a fully-typed Pub/Sub instance.

-Now, you're adding the global instance of your `PubSub` and make sure it's available for your during your GraphQL execution, by injecting it to your `context`, just as we stored an instance of `PrismaClient` in the variable `prisma`.
+Now, you're adding the global instance of your `PubSub` and make sure it's available for your during your GraphQL execution, by injecting it to your `context`, just as you stored an instance of `PrismaClient` in the variable `prisma`.

 <Instruction>